Compositional Generalization and Natural Language Variation: Can a Semantic Parsing Approach Handle Both?: Proposed Approach:

-For a given source string $\mathbf{x}$, a high-precision grammar-based approach such as \qg can fail to produce a derivation.
-Therefore, as demonstrated in Figure~\ref{t5_combo}, we output the \qg output if one is generated, and output the T5 output otherwise.
+We propose \qgxt, a hybrid semantic parser that combines a grammar-based approach with a seq2seq model.
+The two components are motivated by prior work focusing on compositional generalization and natural language variation, respectively, and we show in \S~\ref{sec:experiments} that their combination sets a strong baseline for our challenge.

+The grammar-based component, \textbf{\qg}, consists of a discriminative \textbf{N}eural parsing model and a flexible \textbf{Q}uasi-synchronous \textbf{G}rammar induction algorithm which can operate over arbitrary pairs of strings.
+Like other grammar-based approaches, \qg can fail to produce an output for certain inputs.
+As visualized in Figure~\ref{t5_combo}, in cases where \qg fails to produce an output, we return the output from T5~\cite{raffel2019exploring}, a pre-trained seq2seq model.
 This simple combination can work well because \qg often has higher precision than T5 for cases where it produces an output, especially in out-of-distribution settings.

-\paragraph{Training} For a given training split, we train the T5 component and the \qg component separately, as described in the following sections.